 Skip to contents

-The eData Data Reporting Format is a format for the standardisation of data on pollutant occurence in the environment.
+The eData Data Reporting Format is a format for the standardisation of data on pollutant occurrence in the environment.
 By converting this data to a single, consistent format, it makes it easier to validate, compare, analyse, and reuse, in line with the FAIR principles.

 Why standardise?